Income Based Repayment: Your Questions Answered

 Should I switch From IBR to REPAYE?

-Does interest accrue during income-based repayment?
+Does interest accrue during income driven repayment?

 If you interest charge is greater than your monthly payment, yes!